jakob-bagterp/timer-for-python/README.md

 But.
 If the Timer runs for several minutes, it doesn't make sense to display display the output time in milliseconds.
 And similarly if it runs for hours, it doesn't make sense to display the output time in seconds.

-Therefore the output is "humanised" so it's easier to read:
+Therefore the output is "humanised" so it's easier to understand:

 ```
 Elapsed time: 7.89 seconds